-ip igmp snooping version-exclusive version command.
+ip igmp snooping This command discards any received IGMP messages (except for multicast protocol packets) which use a version different to that currently configured by the ip igmp version-exclusive snooping version command.
 Use the no form to disable this feature.